The American Crisis: Contents

 The first Crisis pamphlet opens with the famous sentence, "These are the times that try men's souls," and goes on to state that Great Britain has no right to invade the colonies, saying that it is a power belonging "only to God."
 Paine also asserts that "if being bound in that manner is not slavery, then there is not such a thing as slavery on earth."
-Paine obviously believes that Great Britain is essentially trying to enslave the American colonists.
 He then opines a little about how the panicking of the sudden Revolutionary War has both hindered and helped the colonists.
 Paine then speaks of his experience in the Battle of Fort Lee and the colonists' subsequent retreat.

 Afterward, Paine remarks on an experience with a Loyalist.
-He says the man told his child, "'Well! give me peace in my day,'" meaning he did not want the war to happen in his lifetime.
+He says the man told his child, "'Well! give me peace in my day,'" meaning he did he wanted peace now, not war.
 Paine says that this is very "unfatherly" and the man should want the war to happen in his time so it does not happen in his child's time.
 Paine then gives some advice on how to do better in the war.
 Paragraph 1 is about the present.
 The present is a time to secure the celestial article of freedom and merit the honor of commercial appreciation.
 Paine encourages the colonists to value victory and its consequent freedom because “the harder the conflict, the more glorious the triumph”—“what we obtain too cheap, we esteem too lightly,” he notes, and “ it is dearness only that gives every thing its value.”
 Crisis No. 1 concludes with a few paragraphs of encouragement, a vivid description of what will happen if colonists act like cowards and give up, and the closing statement, "Look on this picture and weep over it! and if there yet remains one thoughtless wretch who believes it not, let him suffer it unlamented."